browserengineering/book/book/accessibility.md

 ::: {.further}
-In the United States, the European Union, and many other countries, website accessibility is legally required.
+In the United States, the European Union, and many other countries, website accessibility is in many cases legally required.
 For example, United States Government websites are required to be accessible under [Section 508][sec508] of the [Rehabilitation Act Amendments of 1973 (with amendments added later)][rehab-act], and the government has a bunch of [regulations][a11yreg].
 In the United States, non-government websites